Matatika/matatika-docs/_includes/request-md-components/comments/remove-a-like-from-a-comment.md

 /api/comment/{comment-id}/like
 {:.path .path-DELETE}

-Removes a like of the comment `{comment-id}` from the authenticated profile and decrements its like count `likeCount` by 1.
+Removes a like of the comment `{comment-id}` from the authenticated user profile.

 ### Prerequisites